gvwilson/sensibleadventures/coriandel/coriandel.md

 the palace, so that we walked straight into the setting sun to reach it.
 The river that is Coriandel's life flows out of a crack in its side.
 Heavy bars and spider-silk nets lie across it to stop the worst of the underneath from coming to the surface.
-Somehow the bonescuttle had found a way past them, or knew some other path to the surface.
+Somehow the *iyemnelili* had found a way past them, or knew some other path to the surface.

 The buildings around us grew smaller and poorer as we climbed the stairs to its